Dawson-Pierce/brew-lab/README.md

 # Bayesian Recursive Estimation Workspace
 ----------------------------------------

-A custom MATLAB package for navigation and target tracking applications.
+A custom MATLAB package for target tracking applications.

 This package holds general dynamics models, different distributions, and filters that work together.